Cucumber Noodle Salad with Shrimp

 - 1/2 cup thinly sliced basil or Thai basil (more or less to taste)

-2 T fresh-squeezed lime juice (I used my fresh-frozen lime juice)
+- 2 T fresh-squeezed lime juice (see notes)

-2 tsp. fish sauce (preferably Red Boat Fish Sauce)
+- 2 tsp. fish sauce (see notes)

-1/2 tsp. salt (more or less to taste)
+- 1/4 tsp. salt (more or less to taste)

 - Thaw cooked shrimp overnight in the fridge if frozen; then drain well in a colander placed in the sink.

 - Cut the basil into thin strips (either with this chiffonade technique or using herb scissors like I did.
-Wash the basil with cold water and spin dry in a salad spinner or dry with paper towels.
+Wash the basil with cold water and spin dry in a salad spinner (affiliate link) or dry with paper towels.

 - Cut the ends off the cucumber and cut a thin slice going halfway through the cucumber so the pieces will make individual noodles and not one long noodle.(If you don’t have thinner-skinned European cucumber, I might peel some thin strips of skin off the cucumber before you make the noodles.)